 Typically, a 14T GVW truck carries a payload of 8-9T depending upon the size, volume and types of cargo.
 All the major truck makers are eyeing a higher slice of this growing market by introducing value for money trucks that offer practicality and performance at an affordable cost.
 Ashok Leyland, Mahindra and BharatBenz have formidable products in the overall category.
 In the 14T GVW segment, all of them have equally attractive products.

 The engine is almost identical in terms of power, and the torque figure ranges slightly at different levels.
-However, truck makers have recognized the needs of higher power engines for today’s dynamics in cargo transportation needs.
-The ICV segment has moved from the earlier generation 120hp to 150hp engines sizes after the introduction of stringent BS6 emission that resulted into a totally revamped truck.
+However, truck makers have recognised the need for higher power engines for today’s dynamics in cargo transportation needs.
+The ICV segment has moved from the earlier generation 120hp to 150hp engine sizes after the introduction of stringent BS6 emissions that resulted in a totally revamped truck.

 Besides the engine, what really matters to the truck owner is the quality of aggregates that goes well with the powertrain.
-On the Ecomet 1315HE gets fully floating single speed rear axle and forged I section -reverse Elliot type front axle, suspensions in semi-elliptic multi-leaf and Full air dual line, Parking brakes on the rear.
+On the Ecomet 1315HE gets a fully floating single-speed rear axle and forged I section -reverse Elliot type front axle, suspensions in semi-elliptic multi-leaf and Full air dual line, and Parking brakes on the rear.

-Furio 14 comes with semi elliptical suspension and heavy-duty axles to carry all kinds of cargo, power-steering offered as a standard for comfortable driving.
-BharatBenz 1415R also gets suspension in multileaf spring, brakes in pneumatic, foot operated, dual line with ABS, optional anti-roll bar on both front & rear, the steering is hydraulic power assisted.
+Furio 14 comes with semi-elliptical suspension and heavy-duty axles to carry all kinds of cargo, and power-steering is offered as a standard for comfortable driving.
+BharatBenz 1415R also gets suspension in multileaf spring, brakes in pneumatic, foot-operated, dual line with ABS, optional anti-roll bar on both front & rear, the steering is hydraulic power-assisted.

 BharatBenz 1415R cabin gets safety features including seatbelt reminder, demister, daytime running lights, reverse parking assistance and rear camera.
 The comfort feature includes optional AC and HVAC, music system, power windows, central locking, static steering for easy navigation and tilt & telescopic steering.

-Ashok Leyland Ecomet comes with the identical cabin that offers practicality, comfort and safety with features including tilt & telescopic power steering, music system, roomy & spacious cabin.
+Ashok Leyland Ecomet comes with an identical cabin that offers practicality, comfort and safety with features including tilt & telescopic power steering, music system, and roomy & spacious cabin.

 To allow you to carry cargo that high volume or heavy Ecomet 1414HE is available between 14ft to 22ft cargo bodies on wheelbase ranging 3250 mm to 5200 mm.
 Likewise, Furio 14 comes with a high side deck, and a close cargo body and the wheelbase range is 4500 mm, 5100 mm, 5450 mm.
 The 1415R comes in 3360mm, 3760mm, 4250mm, 4800mm and 5050mm wheelbase and 14.6ft, 17ft, 20ft, 22f, 24ft loading span.